It is important to build awareness, a positive image, and support among the broad community — including non-riders as

 - Tweets about location of bus and hours when donations are being accepted

-- Video of event to post on website or Facebook afterwards
+- Video of event to post on your website, Facebook or YouTube afterwards

 Update the calendar periodically to reflect changes and new story ideas.
-For more on the basics of social media and rural transit, view the recording of National RTAP’s 101 Webinar on Social Media.
+For more on the basics of social media and rural transit, view the following National RTAP Resources:

 Articles about your system in local publications, as well as on radio and TV stations with local news coverage, can increase awareness of public transit and educate residents about what it has to offer.
 Making sure that local media are provided with a regular stream of information can increase news coverage about transit services.
 Click here for guidelines to writing a news release.